Rufus For Real

 ground pork stir fry

-This ground pork stir fry is flexible by design, so it’s easy to adjust with what you have or what your people love.
+This ground pork stir fry is easy to adjust with whatever vegetables or protein you already have on hand.

-A few simple tips make this easy ground pork stir fry even faster, better, and totally foolproof.
+A few simple tips help this ground pork stir fry come together fast and flavorful every time.

 ground pork stir fry